jamiesanson/jamie.sanson.dev/src/assets/content/blog/android-then-and-now-intro-intdef-enums.md

 ***

 I hope you enjoyed the first instalment of Android Then and Now!
 I’ve got a backlog of topics, and I’ll be sticking to a cadence of roughly once a week.

-If there’s any weird old Android thing you remember, reach out and I’ll cover it!
+Next week, we'll be taking a look at navigation.
 If you want to see more, follow me on [Medium](https://medium.com/@jamiesanson).
 Alternatively, I’ll be cross posting to my [own personal blog](https://jamie.sanson.dev) and announcing each instalment on [Twitter](https://twitter.com/jamiesanson)